Get the help you need today

 How much do you charge?

-I charge £65 per session, which is below average for a therapist with a level 7 qualification.
+I charge £65 for individuals per 50-minute session, and £80 per 60-minute couples counselling session.
+These prices are below average for a therapist with a level 7 qualification.